TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 This is valid question that was probably scratching your mind when you saw *Github + Travis + git + open-source* combination.
 Travis is basically a terminal, that runs few command lines.
 What would prevent someone from using this to "play with" your repository?

-Let's look at repository adress in our example:
+Let's look at repository address in our example:

 ```bash
 git@github.com:Symplify/MonorepoBuilder.git
 ```

-This basically means **we need to make ssh key or user name and a password public**.
+This basically means **we need to make ssh key or username and a password public**.
 Does that sound like a good idea to you?

-Don't worry, Github and Travis though about these cases - with a hashed `GITHUB_TOKEN` environment variable.
+Don't worry, Github and Travis thought about these cases - with a hashed `GITHUB_TOKEN` environment variable.

 ### 1. Create a Personal Access Token on Github

 First, you need to create a custom token, that will authorize access to your Github repositories from any command line where it will be used.

 Read [the Github docs](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) or use **tl;dr;**: